 The program has been successful in helping participants to reduce their weight by an average of 7 per cent.
 More than 80 per cent of participants finish the program.

-HCF is interested in ways to help its members to maintain the weight they have lost after the program finishes.
+HCF was interested in ways to help its members to maintain the weight they had lost after the program finishes.

 How did the project address the issue?

-The project will investigate the effectiveness of a 12-month maintenance program to maintain weight loss that participants achieve during the HWFL program.
+The project investigated the effectiveness of a 12-month maintenance program to maintain weight loss that participants achieve during the HWFL program.